-Spurs beat Manchester United to end their final season at White Hart Lane unbeaten, with 17 wins and two draws, before scoring 13 goals in back-to-back away wins as they finished runners-up for the second successive season.
+Spurs beat Man Utd to end their final season at White Hart Lane unbeaten, with 17 wins and two draws, before scoring 13 goals in back-to-back away wins as they finished runners-up.

 Harry Kane scored seven of those goals, taking his tally up to 29 to win the Premier League Golden Boot for the second time in a row.